 Tips and Tricks

 - Choose Ripe Strawberries: The riper the berries, the sweeter and more flavorful your ice cream will be.
 Look for strawberries that are bright red from top to bottom.
-If berries are out of season, frozen strawberries are a great option - just thaw slightly before you blend the base.
+If berries are out of season, frozen strawberries are a great option.

 - Don't Rush the Freezing Process: Patience is key when it comes to freezing your ice cream.
 Make sure to freeze your mixture for at least 24 hours before processing in the Ninja Creami to achieve the best consistency.